bloker0000/HazelsCusinaP/README.md

 ![Hazel's Cusina](logo.jpg)

-A comprehensive website for **Hazel's Cusina**, an authentic Filipino restaurant and catering service based in *Klundert, Netherlands*.
+A website for **Hazel's Cusina**, an Filipino restaurant and catering service based in *Klundert, Netherlands*.
 This fully responsive website serves as a digital storefront showcasing the restaurant's cuisine, services, and Filipino culinary culture.

 ## Live Website